IT

 Why this CV works

-• The power of numbers in an IT technician CV can’t be underestimated.
-They support your claims, enhancing your credibility and making your story convincing.
-While percentages have their place, don’t restrict yourself to these alone; highlight quick resolutions and hours saved.
+- The power of numbers in an IT technician CV can’t be understated.
+They support your claims, enhancing your credibility and making your narrative believable.
+While percentages have their place, don’t limit yourself to these alone; highlight speed resolutions and hours saved.

 Why this CV works